 Having private corporations and investors own public infrastructure is bad public policy for other reasons as well, including lack of transparency and accountability, lack of integration with other public services and infrastructure systems, the overall negative impact on other public infrastructure, the potential environmental impacts and growing corporate power in our society.

 Many have questioned the need for an infrastructure bank at all, or have argued that the infrastructure bank should rely solely on public financing as other public investment and development banks do.
 While it is true that large private sector investors in Canada like pension funds are looking for domestic opportunities to invest in safe infrastructure projects, it is not clear from a public policy perspective why the federal government should assist them in this way.

 P3s cost more, deliver less

-CUPE welcomes the government’s commitment to eliminate the public-private partnership (P3) screen.
-The federal government should also eliminate the requirement that federally-funded public transit projects be delivered as P3s.
-Ontario’s Auditor General reviewed 74 P3s in the province, and found they cost on average almost 30 per cent more than publicly financed and operated projects – despite persistent claims they cost less.
+Perhaps that’s because the negative evidence on P3s keeps pilling up: Ontario’s Auditor General reviewed 74 P3s in the province, and found they cost on average almost 30 per cent more than publicly financed and operated projects – despite persistent claims they cost less.
 Other independent studies have uncovered the flaws in P3 policies and processes.
 In health care, the higher cost of P3s is already leading to cuts to front-line public services.
 P3s don’t save money: they merely hide higher costs and debts by shifting them into future years.